hjake123/reactive/LATEST_CHANGELOG.md

+- Added the ability for displacement to 'conduct' through Copper Blocks and their variants
 - Fixed an issue that resulted in broken text in Transmutation journal entries
 - Clarified the first Ender Pearl entry
+- Further improved Water Writing